Buddhist flag

+There are various Buddhist flags used to represent Buddhism as a whole or specific schools of Buddhism.

-The Buddhist flag is a flag designed in the late 19th century as a universal symbol of Buddhism.
-It is used by Buddhists throughout the world.
+One popular flag with six bands of colour was designed in late 19th century Sri Lanka as a universal symbol of Buddhism.
+This flag became popular throughout South East Asia, and was adopted by the World Fellowship of Buddhists as an official flag.
+The flag's five vertical bands represent the five colors of the aura which Buddhists believe emanated from the body of the Buddha when he attained enlightenment.

-History
+However, alternative versions of this flag and other different Buddhist flags are also flown in other countries, with different Buddhist groups having their own preferences.

+There are also various types of Buddhist prayer flags, which serve a different function.

+The International Buddhist Flag

-The flag was originally designed in 1885 by the Colombo Committee, in Colombo, Ceylon (now Sri Lanka).
+The International six stripe Buddhist flag was originally designed in 1885 by the Colombo Committee, in Colombo, Ceylon (now Sri Lanka).
 The committee consisted of Ven.
 Hikkaduwe Sri Sumangala Thera (chairman), Ven.
 Migettuwatte Gunananda Thera, Don Carolis Hewavitharana (father of Anagarika Dharmapala), Andiris Perera Dharmagunawardhana (maternal grandfather of Anagarika Dharmapala), Charles A. de Silva, Peter De Abrew, William De Abrew (father of Peter), H. William Fernando, N. S. Fernando and Carolis Pujitha Gunawardena (secretary).

 It was first publicly hoisted on Vesak day, 28 May 1885 at the Dipaduttamarama, Kotahena, by Ven.
 Migettuwatte Gunananda Thera.
 This was the first Vesak public holiday under British rule.

 Colonel Henry Steel Olcott, an American journalist, founder and first president of the Theosophical Society, felt that its long streaming shape made it inconvenient for general use.
 He therefore suggested modifying it so that it was the size and shape of national flags.

-In 1889, the modified flag was introduced to Japan by Anagarika Dharmapala and Olcott—who presented it to Emperor Meiji—and subsequently to Burma.
+In 1889, the modified flag was introduced to Japan by Anagarika Dharmapala and Olcott—who presented it to Emperor Meiji—and subsequently to Myanmar.

 At the 1950 World Fellowship of Buddhists, the flag of Buddhists was adopted as the International Buddhist Flag.

-Colors
+Colours

-The flag's six vertical bands represent the six colors of the aura which Buddhists believe emanated from the body of the Buddha when he attained Enlightenment:
+The flag's five vertical bands represent the five colors of the aura which Buddhists believe emanated from the body of the Buddha when he attained Enlightenment: